andreascansee/advanced-postgres/pg-upgrade/README.md

 This staged approach analyzes the smallest tables first and ramps up gradually — minimizing the load on your new cluster during initial warm-up.

-> ℹ️ You can also use `--analyze-only` later, or schedule full `ANALYZE` runs during off-peak hours.
+> 💡 You can also use `--analyze-only` later, or schedule full `ANALYZE` runs during off-peak hours.

 ### ✅ Use `--link` Mode to Avoid Full Data Copy